EndPointCorp/end-point-blog/2015/10/30/angularjs-dancer-for-modern-web.html.md

 This is very simplified, but via its modules/factories/controllers, the AngularJS code handles how the JSON feeds are displayed in the page.
 It pulls in the JSON and can massage it for use by the ng- attributes, etc.

-I don’t have to use AngularJS to do this — I could use a Template::Toolkit template delivered by Dancer, or any number of other templating systems.
+I don’t have to use AngularJS to do this—​I could use a Template::Toolkit template delivered by Dancer, or any number of other templating systems.
 However, I like this method, because it doesn’t require a Perl developer to use.
 Rather, any competent JavaScript developer can take this and run with it.

 ### Migration